kushnertodd/python-api-examples/README.md

       ],
 ...
 ```
-- You can then print out what data you want by changing  json-http-requests-name.py to print the data you want:
+- You can then print out what data you want by changing `json-http-requests-name.py` to print the data you want:
 ```
 print(f'supertype for {card_name} is:\n{json_object["cards"][0]["supertypes"]}')
 ```
-- You can get data for a list of fields with json-http-requests-name-list.bat.
+- You can get data for a list of fields with `json-http-requests-name-list.bat`.

-## json-http-requests-name-list.py
+  - json-http-requests-name-list.py
 ```
 import sys
 import json